octobercms/docs/3.x/tailor/components/resources.md

 ---
 # Resources

 The `resources` component can create new variables, add headers and inject assets to the page.
+The resources component can be used on any page, layout or partial.

 ## Available Properties